+FFS Confirm with RAN1/RAN4 which measurement quantities are supported in NR (RSRP, RSRQ and SINR).

+FFS Whether serving cell measurements are only applicable for serving frequencies with an associated MO configured by the network (and update procedural text accordingly).

+FFS Cell-individual offsets in reportConfig.

+End of changes

 TP including procedures (baseline endorsed in R2-1707855)

 As suggested in R2-1710839 (Summary of email discussion [99#32][NR] TP on RRM, Ericsson), procedural text to 38.331 based on the ASN.1 structure (to be discussed), integrating endorsed TP in R2-1707855, should be part of a follow up email discussion, such as the changes to 36.331.